 Hi, I’m Marisa!
-I’m a registered dietitian nutritionist, go-to food and nutrition expert for the media and cookbook author of The Plant Love Kitchen publishing April 2023 with National Geographic.
+I’m a registered dietitian nutritionist, go-to food and culinary nutrition expert for the media and cookbook author of The Plant Love Kitchen publishing April 2023 with National Geographic.

 I am an integrative dietitian which means our work together focuses on you as a whole person – not just a meal plan.